 8 Portuguese Sandwiches You Need to Try

 No matter where you are in the world, you can bet there’s at least one local specialty that comes in the form of a sandwich.
-Portugal has several, ranging from the simplest recipes to unique creations that you won’t find anywhere else on earth.
+There are several Portuguese sandwiches to try, ranging from the simplest recipes, to unique creations that you won’t find anywhere else on earth.

-Portugal is known for a variety of iconic sandwhiches.
+Portugal is known for a variety of iconic sandwiches.
 Which ones have you tried?

 First, there’s the pork.
 It’s thinly sliced and marinated in garlic, white wine, and spices, then cooked slowly in pork fat to keep it nice and tender.
 Then there’s the bread roll, which should have a firm, crispy crust and a soft center to absorb all the flavor of the meat.

-Bifanas are popular throughout Portugal and are often found in local cafes, taverns, and street food stalls.
+Bifanas are popular throughout Portugal and are found in local cafes, taverns, and street food stalls.

-The only traditional bifana toppings are yellow mustard or spicy piri piri sauce – just enough to complement the pork without overpowering it.
+The only traditional bifana toppings are yellow mustard or spicy piri piri sauce.
+This is just enough to complement the pork without overpowering it.
 Bifanas are ubiquitous all over Portugal, and are especially common at sporting events, festivals, and classic cafés.

 _______________________

-At first glance, a prego looks pretty similar to a bifana: thin slices of meat on a crusty bread roll, often with mustard – but the prego is made with beef instead of pork.
-It’s sometimes served after a big meal of seafood, as a kind of savory “dessert” or final course.
+At first glance, a prego looks pretty similar to a bifana.
+Thin slices of meat on a crusty bread roll, often with mustard.
+But, the meat in a prego is beef instead of pork.
+This is definitely the most common of all Portuguese beef sandwiches.
+It’s even sometimes served after a big meal of seafood, as a kind of savory “dessert” or final course.

 The word prego means “nail” in Portuguese, supposedly referring to the practice of pounding (or “nailing”) garlic cloves into the beef before cooking it.
 Although this isn’t necessarily how it’s made today, there’s no question that garlic is an essential ingredient.

-This is definitely the most common of all Portuguese beef sandwiches.
-But when ordering it, make sure to ask for a prego no pão (on bread) if you want a sandwich.
-Otherwise you might get a prego no prato, with the beef served on a plate with a fried egg and french fries.
+When ordering Prego, make sure to ask for a prego no pão (on bread) if you want a sandwich.
+Otherwise you might get a prego no prato, which is essentially a plate of beef with a fried egg and french fries.

-Portuguese sandwiches are renowned not only for their top-notch pork and beef but also for the bread.
+Portuguese sandwiches are renowned not only for their top-notch meats, but also for the bread.
 Photo credit: Maciej Karon

 The Francesinha consists of several layers of bread and meat, including various types of ham, beef, and Portuguese sausages.
-It’s covered in cheese and a flavorful beer-based sauce, sometimes topped with a fried egg, and usually served with french fries.
+Next, cheese and a flavorful beer-based sauce smother the top, and it may also have a fried egg popped on top, and come with a side of french fries.

-Fun fact: This Portuguese sandwich was originally inspired by the croque monsieur, which is reflected in its name; Francesinha means “little French girl.”
+Fun fact: The croque monsieur inspired this Portuguese delicacy, which is reflected in its name; Francesinha, which means “little French girl.”

-One of the most indulgent and famous Portuguese sandwhiches is undoubtedly the Francesinha.
+One of the most indulgent and famous Portuguese sandwiches is undoubtedly the Francesinha.
 Photo credit: WordRidden

 Most lists of the best Portuguese sandwiches don’t even mention the humble tosta mista, which is a shame.
 Although it might seem like your average ham and cheese sandwich, Portugal takes it to a new level by toasting the whole thing until golden brown and crispy.